Web Slices

 Web Slices are a web feed technology based on the hAtom Microformat that allows users to subscribe to portions of a web page.
-Microsoft developed the Web Slice format, and published a specification under their Open Specification Promise.
+Microsoft developed the Web Slice format for Internet Explorer, and published a specification under their Open Specification Promise.
 The specification is not published by any independent standards body.
 Introduced in Internet Explorer 8 Beta 1, Web Slices can be previewed in a fly-out window.
 As of 2012, Internet Explorer 8 and 9 were the only browsers to support Web Slices natively, although Mozilla Firefox had support via an add-on called webchunks.

 Implementation

 A Web Slice has 9 properties: the Web Slice id, entry title, entry content, end time, alternative display source, alternative navigation, alternative update source, and time to live.

 The 3 required properties are: the Web Slice id, entry title, and entry content.

 To disable Web Slices on a web page, add:

 To specify the default web slice on a page with multiple web slices, add: